mjordan/islandora_workbench_docs/docs/updating_media.md

 ```

 Currently, the `update_media` routine has support for the following operations:

 - Updating files attached to media
 - Updating the set of track files attached to media
 - Updating the Media Use TIDs associated with media
 - Updating the published status of media
-- Updating any plain text fields attached to media (including custom ones!)
+- Updating any plain text fields in media

 !!! warning
-    Currently, the implementation of the `update_media` routine replaces existing fields of the media that are specified in the CSV file.
+    Currently, `update_media` replaces existing field values with those in the input CSV file, and replaces existing files with those named in the CSV.

 ## Updating files attached to media
 !!! note